 With the widespread availability of the Internet resources, it is easier than ever to search for funding opportunities.
 Begin with SPIN, a database of funding agencies, from federal to foundation.
 The Sponsored Programs Information Network (SPIN) is a fully searchable database of federal and non-federal funding opportunities, including funding for students.
 SPIN.PLUS is available from any John Carroll University network connected computer.
-If you need help using SPIN, contact Catherine Anson for a demo.
+If you need help using SPIN, contact Beth Rosenthal for a demo.

 Access SPIN from any campus-connected computer by clicking on the graphic below.

 For additional help, see also:

 You can set up a user account to access SPIN QS from off-campus.
 Contact Beth Rosenthal for information.

 Check with colleagues and professional societies to see which agencies frequently fund in your field.
 Agency websites will often list previously awarded grants which will provide information on projects and average award amount.
 Searching Google for grants in a particular subject field may also yield results.